AndrewC101/PokemonTrueRed/README.md

   - Elite Four and optional bosses - 655 per level, enough for 64/64 extra stats at level 100
 - All enemy trainers Pokemon have 15/15 DVs in all stats.
 This means optional boss level 100 Pokemon have max stats
 - Items can not be used in boss battles
 - Shift battle option does not work in boss battles
+- Pokemon sprites are a mixture of Blue, Green and Yellow version sprites, based on which I felt looked the best
 - Some trainers give bonus money when defeated.
 There are three levels of bonus money
   - Bonus equal to normal prize money - given by Elite Four and a few mini bosses
   - Bonus equal to 10 X normal prize money - given by optional bosses